 Identify A Place and Renewable Energy Source(s)

 Several questions needed to be answered in order to find a suitable place and renewable energy source(s) that satisfies and make the project viable.
 First, who will be in need of renewable energy, and will the advantages outweigh the disadvantages of exploring those energy?
 One answer came to mind: renewable energy source(s) implemented in small or private islands.
 The system would be most suitable for small islands such as Scotland Island in Sydney that has a diameter of around 1km.
 My conjecture has proven to be accurate as several articles from different sources has confirmed my claim.
-“With rising oil prices, fuel import bills now represent up to 20 percent of annual imports of 34 of the 38 small islands developing states (SIDS)”, claims Vanya Walker-Leigh (2012).
+“With rising oil prices, fuel import bills now represent up to 20 percent of annual imports of 34 of the 38 small islands developing states (SIDS)” [1], claims Vanya Walker-Leigh.
 In fact, the biggest expenses of those islands are importing all kinds of materials.
 Although it will stop or reduce the amount of fuel imported, setting up and importing the materials for renewable energy system will be costly.
 It will however save the island money as well as contributing to a clean environment and less pollution, over time.
 The scenery of those small islands also shouldn’t be affected by the implementation of non-eco-friendly energy source infrastructure.
 In fact, the implementation of renewable energy systems will reflect a brighter future and will not affect the ecosystem on and around the islands.
 Furthermore, the high price of importing fuel for electricity uses makes the use of renewable energy system cost competitive.
 The wide variety of renewable energy systems made the choice of energy difficult.
 While wave & tidal, and hydroelectric were some choices that came to mind, I have decided to give up on them as views and scenery might be affected and won’t be a first choice for inhabitants.
 On the other hand, given how common solar energy is used, I believe that it is one of the first choice.
 As more and more people choose to install solar panels on their roof for personal use, people should be more accepting towards those changes in scenery.
 Another energy chosen for the project is wind energy.
 The Danish island of Samsø was the first island to go from fossil fuel dependent to 100% renewable with wind energy.
 On top of that, coastal areas are suitable as it is windier there because of the sudden change in the atmospheric pressure.
-In fact, “there is an enormous amount of energy to be harvested from wind.” claims Roger Rassool, a particle physicist at the University of Melbourne.
-In terms of efficiency, “The most efficient forms of renewable energy geothermal, solar, wind, hydroelectricity and biomass.”
-(New Jersey Institute of Technology’s Online Master of Science in Electrical Engineering).
+In fact, “there is an enormous amount of energy to be harvested from wind” [2]. claims Roger Rassool, a particle physicist at the University of Melbourne.
+In terms of efficiency, “The most efficient forms of renewable energy geothermal, solar, wind, hydroelectricity and biomass” [3].
 Although both solar and wind energy are efficient, I have decided to pursue the project with a wind energy system.
 The location chosen for this project is Scotland Island, a small island located in Northern Beaches, NSW.